 It’s crucial to understand your child.
 Know their behaviours and how they can affect their social, home, and even school activities.
 Educate yourself on effective interventions and treatments.

 By understanding your child, you can know the best activities to engage them and how.
 More so, you can get them personalised gifts to suit their needs.
-Gather information from healthcare professionals, websites, agencies, and books.
+Gather information from healthcare professionals, websites offering tips for parents, agencies, and books.

 You may also consult parents who are raising kids with special needs for inspiration and encouragement.